-Figure 17: Locations of cavity barriers
+Figure 10.4: Locations of cavity barriers

-Figure 18 illustrates the requirements of cavity barriers for different external walls with ventilated cavities.
+Figure 10.5 illustrates accepted typical arrangements of cavity barriers for different external walls with ventilated cavities.
 The cavity barriers in red are open-state and horizontal types.

-Figure 18: Examples of installation of horizontal and cavity barriers
+Figure 10.5: Examples of installation of horizontal and cavity barriers